Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-ios.rst

 4. If you get a warning about verifying the server identity, it is safe to "Continue."
 Add the apps you want to use, such as Calendars, Contacts, and/or Reminders, then tap "Save."

   - That's it!
-Go back to step 2 above to set up your other account (CalDAV / CardDAV)
+Go back to step 2 above to set up your other account (CalDAV / CardDAV).